huggingface/alignment-handbook/README.md

 sudo apt-get install git-lfs
 ```

-You can now checkout the `scripts` and `recipes` directories for instructions on how to train some models 🪁!
+You can now check out the `scripts` and `recipes` directories for instructions on how to train some models 🪁!

 ## Project structure